Egyptian Museum of Berlin: Collection

 The collection contains artefacts dating from between 4000 BC (the Predynastic era) to the period of Roman rule, though most date from the rule of Akhenaten (around 1340BC).

 The most famous piece on display is the exceptionally well preserved and vividly coloured bust of Queen Nefertiti.
 The collection was moved from Charlottenburg to the Altes Museum in 2005 and was rehoused within the newly reconstructed Neues Museum on Berlin's Museum Island in October 2009.

+The museum is home to at least 23 mummified ancient Egyptians.
+In the 2020s the CT scans were performed on the mummies as part of a study into the mummification of hearts.
+At the same time the CT scans were examined to try and establish the mummified individuals sex and the age at which they died.